Nasseratic/lumen-angular-blog/README.md

 Expected time to end the tasks : **7/11h**

-In my limited time I was tring to finish the task..
+In my limited time I was doing my best to finish the task..
 *Hope that my effort would meet your expectations.*

 ### TODO